butyi/gzml/README.md

 ## Further Development

 If you only improve PC side features, just
-- Edit monloader.c
+- Edit gzml.c
-- Compile monloader by `gcc monloader.c -o monloader`
+- Compile gzml by `gcc gzml.c -o gzml`
 - Enjoy it.

 If you want to improve uC side code too (as I did), use `bash update_loader`.